 Who would have thought?

-Contact Caroline if you need an editorial contributor, ghost writer, editor, proofreader or collaborator.
+Contact Caroline if you need a freelance editorial contributor, ghost writer, editor, proofreader or collaborator.